 Reimbursement for actigraphy varies from Medicare contractor to contractor and also varies among the private payers.
 The sleep testing LCD for your region will indicate whether or not actigraphy is covered by Medicare in your locale.
 You can use the AASM guide to searching for both NCDs and LCDs to find the LCD for your region.
 Most Medicare regions do not currently reimburse for actigraphy.
 For information about private payer reimbursement for actigraphy, you will need to contact each payer individually.

 Whether or not actigraphy can be billed separately depends on how it is used in the service you are providing.
 If actigraphy is performed independently of another service (as a “stand alone” service) then it could be billed using CPT code 95803.
-Actigraphy is also used as a component of other sleep medicine testing services (for example as a component of some out of center testing devices) to estimate total sleep time.
-In such cases, payment for the out of center testing service (for example CPT code 95800) includes the actigraphy component and therefore actigraphy cannot be separately billed.
+Actigraphy is also used as a component of other sleep medicine testing services (for example as a component of some home sleep apnea testing devices) to estimate total sleep time.
+In such cases, payment for the home sleep apnea testing service (for example CPT code 95800) includes the actigraphy component and therefore actigraphy cannot be separately billed.

 CPT – Current Procedural Terminology